 Local tip: In Braga, be sure to check out the Bom Jesus Do Monte, a gorgeous baroque church just on the outskirts of the city.

 Located along the Mondego River in central Portugal, the medieval city of Coimbra is another popular destination for travelers.
 Here, locals tell us you can see the ruins of an ancient Catholic monastery from the 13th century and explore the stunning baroque library at the University of Coimbra.
-They say that strolling along the green riverbanks in the Parque Verde do Mondego is a great way to take in the sights and get a taste of the city life.
+They say that strolling along the green riverbanks in the Parque Verde do Mondego is a great way to take in the sights and get a taste of city life.

 There’s more to Portugal than the coast!
 Serra da Estrela is Portugal’s highest mountain range.
 Locals say it's a spectacular place to stay if you’re up for a rugged outdoor adventure.
 They tell us you can go hiking or biking through the peaks to see some stunning views and even go skiing in the winter.